elastic/kibana/x-pack/test/reporting/README.md

 ```
 ^^ That loads the data indices.

-*Note*: Your es-url parameter might be different, but those are the default ports if running via `yarn start` and `yarn es snapshot --license trial`.
+**Note:** Your es-url parameter might be different, but those are the default ports if running via `yarn start` and `yarn es snapshot --license trial`.

 3. Now generate the new data, create new index patterns, create new visualizations, and create new dashboards using those visualizations.
 All the fun stuff that you may want to use in your tests.

-*Note:* This data is used in open source dashboard testing.
+**Note:** This data is used in open source dashboard testing.
 All visualizations and saved searches that have `Rendering Test` in their name are dynamically added to a new dashboard and their rendering is confirmed in https://github.com/elastic/kibana/tree/master/test/functional/apps/dashboard/_embedddable_rendering.js.
 You may need to adjust the expectations if you add new tests (which will be a good thing anyway, help extend the basic rendering tests - this way issues are caught before it gets to reporting tests!).
 Similarly all visualizations and saved searches that have `Filter Bytes Test` in their name are tested in https://github.com/elastic/kibana/tree/master/test/functional/apps/dashboard/_dashboard_filtering.js

-*Note:* The current reporting tests add visualizations from what is in `PageObjects.dashboard.getTestVisualizationNames`.
+**Note:** The current reporting tests add visualizations from what is in `PageObjects.dashboard.getTestVisualizationNames`.
 We should probably instead use a saved dashboard we generate this report from.
 Then you can add any new visualizations, re-save the dashboard, and re-generate the snapshot above.

 4. After adding more visualizations to a test dashboard, update tests if neccessary, update snapshots, then **save the new archives**!
  ```